 - Further Info

-REF2014 Agriculture sub-panel member.
-External Associated Editor Journal of Agricultural Economics.
-Co-Chair, Technical Advisory Group on Energy and Climate Change Analysis (TAGECCA) Scottish Government.
+REF2014 & REF2021 Agriculture sub-panel member.
+Associate Editor Journal of Agricultural Economics.

-Deputy Head of School (Resources & Planning); Co-lead, Energy and Environment Theme, Business Shool; Management Group.
+Deputy Head of School (Resources & Planning); Co-lead, Energy and Environment Theme, Business School; Management Group.